itsaakashpatel/quote-flora/README.md

 ### Author Information

-Explore additional information about the author of the quote, including their bio and works.
+Explore additional information about the quote's author, including their bio and works.

 ### Category Filters